camtbell/repdevomoisture/README.md

 This is the information file (README) for the data and code used in the paper "The effect of moisture during development on phenotypes of egg-laying reptiles: A systematic review and meta-analysis" that is provided in this OSF repository.
-This paper was published in TBD (DOI).
+This paper was published in The Journal of Experimental Biology (https://doi.org/10.1242/jeb.249960).
 The following explains each file organized into a series of folders:

 1_Overall Database
 -------------------